valentjn/uni-stuttgart-phdthesis-template/README.md

 counter increases on each compile by 1 and is located in the file `compile_counter.txt`.
 Removing it should be very easy, if you don't want this.

+## Caveats

+* There are some problems with Windows.
+Calling external processes (io.popen) does not seem to work, which means that the version info won't be printed.
+* The glossary has to be re-generated for every SCons call.
+  Otherwise, it may happen that a change in the description of a glossary entry won't be reflected in the glossary itself.